ThePeeps191/Blooket-Collection/README.md

 I removed stuff due to me leaking so much information about Blookets API.
 I also don't want stuff to get patched.
 I didn't remove stuff that will be useful like answers flood, and kick.

+If you want the information I removed from this repo, you can contact me on discord glizzz_y#0777.
+And yes, its gonna be for free but only on one condition which is also free.

 # Introduction
 Hey, welcome to my repository.
 This repository is a collection of Blooket cheats.